Idaho Teen Reading Challenge

 8 Books.
 7 Months.
 1 State.

-Over 350 Idaho teens and tweens at 60 different libraries completed the 2021-22 Idaho Teen Reading Challenge – nice work!
+More than 690 Idaho teens and tweens at 62 different libraries completed the 2024-25 Idaho Teen Reading Challenge – nice work!
 Check out the map below for locations of the libraries that had a teen finish the challenge.
+Registration is closed for the 2025 – 2026 Challenge – please contact Jennifer if you need additional materials for your library: jennifer.redford@libraries.idaho.gov.

 The Idaho Teen Reading Challenge is a chance for school and public libraries to challenge teens to read books outside of their comfort zone.
 Here’s how it works:

-1. During the months of October – April, teens are challenged to read 8 books from the following 10 categories:
+- During October 1 – April 30, teens are challenged to read 8 books from the following 10 categories:

-3. We will mail you a set of tracking forms, bookmarks, and journals.
-You can decide how much interaction you have with teens who take the challenge – you can set up a spreadsheet or other method to track their progress, or just check in occasionally.
+- We will mail you a set of tracking forms, bookmarks, stickers, and posters.
+You can decide how much interaction you have with teens who take the challenge – you can set up a spreadsheet or other method to track their progress or just check in occasionally.
 When they have completed the entire challenge, they need to turn in their tracking sheet to you.
-You do not have to keep the tracking sheets.
+You do not have to keep the tracking sheets, but you do need to keep track of how many kids participated and how many challenge categories they finished (here’s a sample Excel tracking sheet with two different options for tracking).
 Do you need more materials?
-Requests more here.
+Reach out to Jennifer to request additional materials: jennifer.redford@libraries.idaho.gov.

-4. Keep track of how many teens complete the challenge.
-In May, you will be asked to submit a short evaluation with the total number of teens who finished the challenge at your library.
+- Submit a report.
+In May, you will be asked to submit a short evaluation with the total number of teens who participated in the ITRC at your library, including those who finished the Challenge.
 You will also be able to send feedback about the program and suggestions for next year’s categories.

 That’s it!
 Hopefully this will be a fun way to engage with teens and encourage them to discover books they love.